quyendang/OpenCore-Guide/README.md

 **Block**: Forcibly rewrites NVRAM variables, not needed for us as `sudo nvram` is prefered but useful for those edge cases.

-**LegacyEnable** Allows for NVRAM to be stored on nvram.plist for systems without working NVRAM.
+**LegacyEnable:** Allows for NVRAM to be stored on nvram.plist for systems without working NVRAM.

-**LegacySchema** Used for assigning nvram variable on such systems.
+**LegacySchema:** Used for assigning nvram variable on such systems.

 [Emulated NVRAM Guide](https://macprodude.github.io/Emulated-NVRAM/)